onqtam/onqtam.github.io/_posts/2019-12-20-pch-unity-cmake-3-16.md

 ![](/assets/images/compiling.png)

-I recently consulted a company on this exact matter - luckily [CMake 3.16 was just released](https://cmake.org/download/) and there was no need to resort to [3rd party CMake scripts](https://github.com/sakra/cotire) from GitHub for precompiled headers and unity builds.
+I recently consulted a company on this exact matter - luckily [CMake 3.16 was just released](https://cmake.org/download/) and there was no need to resort to [3rd party CMake scripts](https://github.com/sakra/cotire) from GitHub for precompiled headers and unity builds (thanks to [Cristian Adam](https://twitter.com/cristianadam) for the hard work - [MR 1](https://gitlab.kitware.com/cmake/cmake/merge_requests/3553), [MR 2](https://gitlab.kitware.com/cmake/cmake/merge_requests/3611)!!!).
 Here is what I told them:

 # Precompiled headers (PCH)